percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.16.0.md

 ### General availability of Physical Backups

 Two releases ago we added experimental support for [Physical Backups and Restores](../backups.md#physical) to significantly reduce Recovery Time Objective ([RTO :octicons-link-external-16:](https://www.percona.com/blog/backups-and-disaster-recovery/#:~:text=Recovery%20time%20objective%20(RTO)%20is,afford%20to%20lose%20after%20recovery).)), especially for big data sets.
-Until not this feature was a technical preview, but within this release Percona announces the general availability of physical backups and restores for MongoDB with the Operator.
+Until now this feature was a technical preview, but within this release Percona announces the general availability of physical backups and restores for MongoDB with the Operator.

 ### Automated volume resizing